Categories

 Suorce: https://www.scottrao.com/blog/2018/2/24/what-is-baked-coffee-most-pros-dont-know

-One response to “WHAT IS BAKED COFFEE?
+One reply on “WHAT IS BAKED COFFEE?
 (MOST PROS DON’T KNOW!)”

 does it mean you recommend to increase gas pressure in order to compensate the temperature drop as a result of first crack moisture emits ?